bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- Mostly Clear
+- Partly Cloudy
-- 96% humidity
+- 98% humidity
 - 2 mph wind
-- 30% cloud cover
+- 59% cloud cover
 - 47 AQI 🟩
 - 0.05 inches of rain in the past 24 hours
 - 0.82 inches of rain expected in the next 48 hours